How Does a WMS Work?

 How the WMS benefits the warehouse

-By having access to all this valuable data, it allows the management to break down each functional park in measurable performance milestones.
+Having access to all this valuable data, allows the management to break down each functional park into measurable performance milestones.
 These can then be translated into detailed costs which help towards budgeting and reducing any unnecessary expenditure.
 It becomes much easier to identify where any issues exist within the process so they can be reviewed and improved.
-The data coming out of the WMS will quickly show if the required benchmarks are being achieved, or if further tweaks need to be made.
+The data coming out of the WMS will quickly show if the required benchmarks are being achieved.